 Have you learned of the death of someone's family member or close friend?
 Do you find yourself at a loss for words when you try to think of how to show your condolences?
 You're not alone.
 Writing your thoughts during this time of grief and mourning can be stressful.

+One of the most difficult messages to write is one that expresses sympathy to someone who has lost a loved one, whether it’s a family member, friend, or a beloved pet.
 However, there are times when it’s simply the right thing to do, and you need to rise to the occasion.

 Keep in mind that the person receiving it is not evaluating your writing style or even thinking about you during this time.
 The purpose of the card is to provide comfort to the person on the receiving end.
 Take the time to write and send the card as soon as possible after you hear the news of the person’s loss.
 This note is more personal if it is handwritten.

 It's best to handwrite your sympathy note and put it in the mail rather than send it via email.
 You may include a thoughtful sympathy gift along with your note, though it isn't a requirement.
 Find a nice card or use your best stationery and write with a pen.
 Start by jotting the note on a practice piece of paper before putting the words on the final card.
 You don't have to write pages and pages; your note can be brief, as long as it's heartfelt.

 Here rare some points to include in the sympathy note:

 - When you write a sympathy message, remember that it doesn’t have to be some long tome that rambles on and on about the deceased.
 You shouldn't try to offer any explanations about why the person passed away.
 The key point is to let the receiver know that you are thinking of him or her and that you care enough to send the card.

 - The message can be a simple one-sentence expression of sympathy, like “I am sorry to hear about the loss of your uncle.”
 This may be used for someone you don’t know very well, such as a business associate or acquaintance.